MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/deploy-on-windows-organizations.md

 # Deploy Microsoft Whiteboard on Windows 10 devices

 Whiteboard can be deployed on devices that run Windows 10 or later using Microsoft Intune or Microsoft Configuration Manager (formerly System Center Configuration Manager).
-Whiteboard is not supported on Windows Server.
+Whiteboard isn't supported on Windows Server.

-- **Microsoft Intune using an online license mode** – This allows you to specify groups of users who will receive access to the Whiteboard app.
+- **Microsoft Intune using an online license mode** – This process allows you to specify groups of users who will receive access to the Whiteboard app.

-- **Microsoft Configuration Manager using manual offline installation and updates** – This allows you to install Whiteboard and then manually update it every 2–4 weeks.
+- **Microsoft Configuration Manager using manual offline installation and updates** – This process allows you to install Whiteboard and then manually update it every 2–4 weeks.

 >[!NOTE]
 > We recommend using Microsoft Intune.
 Using Microsoft Configuration Manager requires IT to continuously repackage and install updates to ensure users are running an up-to-date version.